• 9 Oct 2024 7:34 PM | Sarah Punshon (Administrator)

 Below is an update of the most recent legislative session.

-Assembly Bill 507 (AB507) passed the Assembly, but did not get onto the Senate floor, which effectively “killed” the bill.
+Assembly Bill 507 (AB507) didn't make it to the Assembly, which effectively “killed” the bill.
 AB507 would have authorized the first 12 visits of occupational therapy, physical therapy, speech therapy, or chiropractic visits before requiring pre-authorization.
 It would have required a health plan to re-authorize coverage of a service for which previous coverage was approved within three business days.
 WOTA worked with PT, chiropractic, and lobbyists for the insurance companies to word the bill in a way that would increase chances of getting the bill passed.

 Assembly Bill 959 (AB959) passed the Assembly, but did not get onto the Senate floor, which also “killed” this bill.
 AB959 would have created an Occupational Therapy Examining Board independent of the Medical Examining Board.
 The goal of this bill was to generate more efficient processes for OT regulations, scope issues, and licenses.